When you think of teaching your students how to solve math word problems with the unknown in ALL positions, do you panic just a bit? Or maybe a lot?

 Okay, so how do you feel?
 Can you envision yourself using this strategy with your students?
 If you said yes, I so hope you take the plunge and give it a try.

 You can easily write your own numberless word problems using story problems right out of your curriculum.
-However, if you’re looking to purchase a pre-made set of Numberless Math Word Problems, we do offer a year’s worth of numberless word problems.
-Just click on one of the links below for more information.
+However, if you’re looking to purchase a pre-made set, we have the following yearlong sets available.

 If you are a first grade teacher looking for a quick way to get started, just click below to sign up for our email list and receive FREE Numberless Word Problem Samples and a Lesson Outline to give you a jump start.